 From 1997 onwards regional spreading of the Festival has been envisaged.
 This vision has proved to be successful for the further development of the Festival and to attract a more numerous audience.
 Choirs in their turn are enabled to perform several times in unique historical locations.

 Watou is at the heart of the proceedings.
 Pre-ouvertures and evening concerts are organized in other cities.
 Every time we are pleased to be able to extend the initiative in close co-operation with municipal authorities and other organisers of artistic events.
-This allows starting the Festival already during the 4-6 May weekend.

 For the central part of the Festival we focus on Watou, where four auditions, five concerts and a number of liturgical services will be organised.
 They form the backbone of the Festival so to speak.
 Indeed, Gregorian chant realises its full potential in a liturgical context.